Very High-Order A-stable Stiffly Accurate Diagonally Implicit Runge-Kutta Methods with Error Estimators: Numerical Tests

-Larger stiff systems of ODEs may arise in the method of lines discretizations of PDEs.
-As an illustration, we consider the numerical approximation of the one-dimensional heat equation
+Larger stiff systems of ODEs may arise in method of lines discretizations of PDEs.
+As an illustration, we consider the numerical approximation of the solution to the one-dimensional heat equation

 where $g(x,t)$ and the initial and boundary conditions are chosen such that $u(x,t) = \exp(-t/10)\sin(\pi x)$.
-The second-order centered finite difference scheme was used to discretize $u_{xx}$ in space which resulted in $m$-dimensional semidiscrete system of ODEs whose eigenvalues are on the negative real axis.
-The stiffness of such a system increases as the spatial grid size approaches 0.
-This semidiscrete system was integrated with the DIRK schemes with $m=200$ and $\Delta x = 1/m$.
-With this choice of $m$, the maximum eigenvalue of the system in magnitude is approximately $800$.
-The error was computed as the maximum norm in space of the difference between the approximated solution and the solution obtained with MATLAB's stiff solver $\texttt{ode15s}$ at $t = 1$.
-The convergence curves are shown in figure~\ref{fig:HEAT}.
+The second-order centered finite difference scheme was used to discretize $u_{xx}$ in space which resulted in an $m$-dimensional semidiscrete system of ODEs whose eigenvalues reside on the negative real axis.
+The stiffness of such a system (which is determined by the magnitude of the eigenvalues) increases as the spatial grid size approaches 0.
+The semidiscrete system was integrated with the presented schemes with $m=200$ and $\Delta x = 1/m$.
+The error was computed as the maximum norm in space of the difference between the approximate solution and the solution obtained with MATLAB's stiff solver $\texttt{ode15s}$ at $t = 5$ (with the relative tolerance \texttt{RelTol} in was set to $10^{-14}$ and absolute tolerance \texttt{AbsTol} was set $10^{-16}$).
+The convergence curves for the 6th, 7th, and 8th order schemes are presented in figure~\ref{fig:HEAT}.
+As one might expect, the best accuracy is obtained with methods of stage order two.
+The methods achieve their design order of convergence over a range of step sizes, although this range is smaller for very high order methods since they reach the level of roundoff error very quickly.